 Liposuction, a procedure to remove excess fat tissue, may help with the appearance of the chest.
 A mastectomy, using small incisions, may be done to help remove breast tissue as well.

-While it’s relatively common in females, it’s unusual for males to develop a breast cyst.
+While it’s relatively common in females, it’s to develop a breast cyst.
 Symptoms include a lump that may or may not be felt from the outside and, sometimes, breast pain.

 A physical exam, along with a mammogram and CT scan, can be used to identify the size and location of the cyst.
 A biopsy can reveal more about the nature of the cyst.